 This is an idea proposed in 2014 as a Cambridge Computer Science Part II project, and has been completed by Johann Beleites.
-It was supervised by David Sheets and Anil Madhavapeddy as part of my Unikernels project.
+It was supervised by David Sheets and Anil Madhavapeddy as part of the Unikernels project.

 This project aimed to develop a framework that allows administrators to centrally manage trust in CAs and certificates across a large number of clients.
 The framework should be responsive and changes in trust should not require any software updates or reboots of client devices.
 Further, no cooperation from CAs or domain owners should be necessary for a security gain.
 Performance optimisations should be implemented such that it is usable on a daily basis and this project could integrate with other existing attempts at improving the TLS trust model.